vik802207/spotify-clone-2.0/README.md

 🧪 The audio preview works with previewUrl from APIs (30 sec snippets)

-⚙️ For authentication, you can integrate Firebase/Auth0 if needed

-## 👨‍💻 Author
+## 🤝 Contributing
-Built with ❤️ by Your Name
+PRs are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

-📃 License
+## 📄 License
 This project is licensed under the MIT License.